docwire/docwire/README.md

 3. **Automation**: ReadTheDocs allows us to automate the documentation publishing process, ensuring that you have the latest documentation whenever you need it without delay.

-We believe in making the integration of DocToText as smooth as possible, and providing our documentation through ReadTheDocs is just one way we're committed to simplifying your experience.
+We believe in making the integration of DocWire as smooth as possible, and providing our documentation through ReadTheDocs is just one way we're committed to simplifying your experience.

 Explore the documentation, experiment with the library, and feel free to reach out if you have any questions or feedback.
-We're here to support you on your journey with DocToText.
+We're here to support you on your journey with DocWire.

 ## License
 Product is double licensed: